 Drove my Chevy to the levee, but the levee was dry

-“Miss American Pie” is often interpreted as a symbol of traditional American values.
+“Miss American Pie” is almost definitely a symbol of traditional American values.
 McLean uses the phrase to represent the loss of these values.

 And them good ol’ boys were drinkin’ whiskey and rye